 Meat, poultry, fish, eggs and more

-Lean meats and poultry, along with fish, eggs, tofu, nuts and seeds, and legumes and beans, make up this very important part of our daily diet.
-A person needs to eat these protein foods everyday, but why?
+Lean meats and poultry, along with fish, eggs, tofu, nuts and seeds, and legumes and beans, make up an essential part of our daily diet, protein.
+A person needs to eat these protein-rich foods every day, but why?
 Your body uses the protein you eat to make lots of specialised chemicals such as haemoglobin and adrenalin that have important jobs in the body.
 Protein also builds, maintains, and repairs the tissues in your body.
 Muscles and organs (such as your heart) are made of protein.

 How many serves of protein foods do children need to eat every day?